Online Resource for CPP Disability Participants in 2023

 Overpayments

-Stress is greatly increased by CPP disability overpayments.
+Stress is a major result of CPP disability overpayments.
 When you receive both a CPP disability benefit and another disability benefit in the same month, overpayments occur.
 Benefits for long-term disability are the most typical.
-When this occurs, the insurance provider may reduce the amount they pay you.
+The insurance provider may reduce your payment in this situation.
 If they've already given you money in the past, you must return the favor.

 See "CPP Retroactive Payment and Long-Term Disability Overpayment" for more information.